4.2 Administration and governance

 Cross-sectoral cooperation

-Crucial to the fight against poverty and social exclusion is the coordination of competent government, public and local authorities, and the cooperation of the government, public and civic actors, and the involvement of citizens.
-In this context, the national plan highlights the importance of finding new solutions based on guaranteed rights and the promotion of solidarity and social participation.
+Crucial to the fight against poverty and social exclusion is the coordination of competent government, public, and local authorities, along with the cooperation of government, public, and civic actors, and the active involvement of citizens.
+In this context, the National Plan highlights the importance of seeking new solutions based on guaranteed rights and the promotion of solidarity and social participation.
 It is important to attain a higher level of solidarity and make efforts to build new social capital.
-This requires public activities directed to a greater extent towards persons with existential difficulties and aimed at relieving them from seeking out protection mechanisms on their own, which, due to insufficient familiarity among the beneficiaries with the social welfare system and their rights, often results in unexercised rights and a consequent inability to come out of poverty and exclusion.
+This requires public activities directed to a greater extent towards individuals facing existential difficulties, with the aim of relieving them from seeking out protection mechanisms on their own.
+Due to insufficient familiarity among the beneficiaries with the social welfare system and their rights, such efforts often result in unexercised rights and a consequent inability to escape poverty and exclusion.

-Therefore, the national plan implementation programmes also build in measures, which strengthen cross-sectoral connections within the solidarity policy that support initiatives of civil society organisations and the involvement of citizens and promote the development of participation of poor and socially deprived persons in the implementation and monitoring of public policy.
-Namely, besides the contribution of civil society organisations which are active in their work with socially deprived citizens, the voice of persons facing existential difficulties is equally important.
+Therefore, the National Plan’s implementation programmes incorporate measures that enhance cross-sectoral connections within the solidarity policy.
+These measures support initiatives from civil society organisations and encourage the involvement of citizens.
+Moreover, they promote the development of participation among poor and socially deprived individuals in the implementation and monitoring of public policy.
+Specifically, the contribution of civil society organisations actively engaged with socially deprived citizens is significant.
+However, equally important is the voice of individuals facing existential difficulties.

-Considering that poverty and social exclusion are multidimensional categories, more strategic areas are foreseen for their combat and prevention in the areas:
+Considering that poverty and social exclusion are multidimensional categories, various strategic measures combat and prevention in the areas: